-They run into a bit of trouble…Hawkeye’s rebellious adult daughter, Ghost Riders, mole men called Moloids, dinosaurs imported from the Savage Land; all the while battling the flashbacks of what happened fifty years prior.
+They run into a bit of trouble…Hawkeye’s rebellious adult daughter, Ghost Riders, mole men called Moloids, and dinosaurs imported from the Savage Land; all the while battling the flashbacks of what happened fifty years prior.
 We find out what happened to the X-Men, and I won’t spoil what happened, but it’s brutal.
-You will understand why Logan put down his persona of Wolverine that day, and why he has not stepped up to help when all of America was falling to the super villains.
+You will understand why Logan put down his persona of Wolverine that day, and why he has not stepped up to help when all of America was falling to the supervillains.

-The duo make it out East to meet with an underground group and the secret that Hawkeye was carrying is revealed- serum to make super soldiers so they could restart an Avengers team.
+The duo makes it out East to meet with an underground group and the secret that Hawkeye was carrying is revealed- serum to make super soldiers so they could restart an Avengers team.
 Betrayals and deaths occur and Red Skull is revealed to be behind it all.
 Logan fights the villains, but without his claws being unsheathed.
 He is able to make it make home with his reward, but as expected his little family is no more, killed by the Banner clan in his absence.

 The claws come out in his grief, and he is Wolverine once more.
 The large inbred Hulk family doesn’t stand a chance when confronted with Wolverine’s fury.
-The show down between the original Bruce Banner and Wolverine is epic, with Wolverine persevering in an awesomely gory way.
+The showdown between the original Bruce Banner and Wolverine is epic, with Wolverine persevering in an awesomely gory way.

 The ending is apropos, with a nugget of hope built in.
-Enough plot threads and hints of other characters out there are left, to fuel future stories of how Wolverine is back and is going to reclaim the land, before he rides off into the sunset.
+Enough plot threads and hints of other characters out there are left, to fuel future stories of how Wolverine is back and is going to reclaim the land before he rides off into the sunset.

 The artwork by Steve McNiven is outstanding.
-The color scheme is sepia toned and dusty, with an Old West feel to the people and terrain.
+The color scheme is sepia-toned and dusty, with an Old West feel to the people and terrain.
 The characters are drawn realistically, with a good eye for detail.

-I highly recommended this graphic novel- for it has a great way to restart Wolverine’s story, with an intriguing line up of past and future heroes and villains.
+I highly recommended this graphic novel- for it has a great way to restart Wolverine’s story, with an intriguing lineup of past and future heroes and villains.